Code-Institute-Submissions/bono-94-Python-Project-3-Code-Institute_JanResub/README.md

 - Only at the main run.py all of their "calling" pr "running functions" were introduced to and organized at the bottom of the code ensuring that the code actually runs
 - Each function has been made under 80 characters horizontally and 24 rows vertically

+### Version 2
+- Major adjustments in the data structure model for Version 2 have been implemented
+- Instead of extremely long project counting 5000+ lines of code, DRY method has been implemented to the fullest
+- Creating advanced looping function allowed the total code to be reduced to under 600 lines
+- Instead of repetitive functions for each of 24 hours per day, one architecural adjustment has converted those repetitive functions to a template that gets run for each 24 hours of a day
+- Not only this reduces the gspread requests limit per minute but makes code much easier to read and evaluate
+- When there is a change or addition it is easier to adjust one template function instead of doing it 24 times for each hour of a day
+- This also reduces pressure on hardware and increases overall productivity and smooth user interaction

 ----